Benefit Calculations for Missouri Workers’ Compensation

-At The Ryan E. Murphy Law Firm, we make obtaining workers’ compensation benefits as simple as possible.
+At The Ryan E. Murphy Law Firm, LLC, we make obtaining workers’ compensation benefits as simple as possible.
 We also make certain you understand your rights and the process under Missouri law.

 To help streamline the process, benefit payments are determined by a state-created formula.
 However, deviating from this formula is common, depending on the type and severity of the injury.
 That is why it pays to have an advocate who understands how to make the numbers benefit you.

 If you are hurt on the job, your workers’ compensation payments are determined by factors including your regular rate of pay.
 The law allows for numerous methods to ensure that your compensation rate is fair and accurate.
 The insurance company will not tell you which method provides you maximum compensation.
 It is up to you to hire experienced counsel to ensure you are being compensated at a fair and accurate rate.

 Your average weekly wage is based upon your income during the thirteen weeks prior to your injury.
 Your compensation rate is two-thirds of your average weekly wage.

 Permanent partial disability

 Missouri law assigns a certain “value” to each part of the body.
 Your benefit payment depends on the injured body part and the percentage of disability that you suffered, as determined by a medical expert.
 It is not uncommon for medical experts to disagree on this percentage; this is why having a Springfield workers’ comp lawyer on your side is so important.

 Temporary total disability, permanent total disability and death benefits

 Temporary total disability benefits are paid after an injury prevents you from working for three or more days.
 Payments continue until you return to work or reach what is known as maximum medical improvement.
 Permanent total disability applies when you are unable to return to any form of employment.

 If you are killed at work or die from a work-related illness, workers’ compensation death benefits are paid to your family.